-VISIT key places associated with Madame’s bordellos, , Missions, dance halls, markets, bohemians, gangsters, opium dens, ragged schools, Joss house, fortune tellers, ‘Salvation Janes’, gambling dens, revolutionaries, Chinese lodgers, gangsters, ghosts and burlesque theatres.
+EXPLORE locations of Melbourne’s underclass including Madame Brussell’s (and other) bordellos, missions, dance halls, markets, bohemians, gangsters, opium dens, ragged schools, Joss house, fortune tellers, ‘Salvation Janes’, gambling dens, revolutionaries, Chinese lodgers, gangsters, ghosts and burlesque theatres.

-DISCOVER how Madam Brussell’s ‘loathsome centre‘ has transformed into an exciting precinct expressing the Melbourne culture of cafes, rooftop bars, restaurants, street artists and restored heritage buildings.
+DISCOVER how Madam Brussell’s ‘loathsome slum’ has been transformed into an exciting precinct of cafes, rooftop bars, restaurants, stunning architecture, street artists and heritage buildings.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS